symfony/symfony-docs/components/phpunit_bridge.rst

 .. versionadded:: 8.1

     Support for ``@method`` annotations on abstract classes was introduced in Symfony 8.1.
-Previously, only interfaces were considered.
+Previously, only interfaces were supported.

-``DebugClassLoader`` reads ``@method`` annotations declared on interfaces and abstract classes to trigger a deprecation notice when a subclass does not yet implement a method that the parent plans to require in a future major version.
+``DebugClassLoader`` reads ``@method`` annotations declared on interfaces and abstract classes to trigger a deprecation notice when a subclass does not implement a method that the parent plans to require in a future major version.
-This lets a library announce upcoming abstract methods without immediately breaking existing subclasses::
+This allows a library to announce upcoming abstract methods without immediately breaking existing subclasses::

     /**